-21. The financial impacts of this proposed strategy have already been reflected within the Council's 2016/17 Budget proposals.
-There are no additional direct financial implications that arise from this report.
+27. The financial impacts of this proposed strategy have already been reflected within the Council's 2018/19 Budget proposals.
+There are no additional direct financial implications that arise from this report or from the changes to the CIPFA Treasury Management Code of Practice and the Prudential Code.